Drawing

 Parameters

-• cluster_set (pk.ClusterSet) – ClusterSet object containing partitions to plot
+• cluster_set (ClusterSet) – ClusterSet object

 • colors (list of int, optional) – If None (default), cluster label 0 is assigned its automatic color “C0” and so on.
 If colors is a list (e.g. [3,1,2]), it relabels the clusters in that order and assigns them the new corresponding colors.